LaconicNetwork/docs.laconic.com/content/generating-watchers/use-codegen.md

 ### Using Stack Orchestrator

 Our stack orchestration tool, `laconic-so` is what we now use to deploy watchers.
 It makes it easier to package your app from back to front and deliver it to your users in a more decentralized way than is typically done.
-In the "Creating a stack guide", Azimuth will provide a useful example of packaging your watcher into an SO stack.
+In the "Creating a stack" guide, Azimuth will provide a useful example of packaging your watcher into an SO stack.

 ### RPC and GQL endpoints